 - Local injection site reaction was the primary side effect.

 Researchers associated with these two studies concluded that it appears as if CDX-110 significantly improves survival in GBM with little toxicity.
 Patients diagnosed with GBM may wish to speak with their physician about participating in a clinical trial further evaluating the CDX-110 vaccine.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and eCancerTrials (www.ecancertrials.com).
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Pfizer.
 Updated CDX-110 Data in Glioblastoma Multiforme Presented at 44th Annual ASCO Annual Meeting.
-Available at: .
+Available here.